istio/istio.io/_docs/concepts/mixer.md

 - **Precondition Checking**.
 Enables callers to verify a number of preconditions before responding to an incoming request from a service consumer.
 Preconditions can include whether the service consumer is properly authenticated, is on the service's whitelist, passes ACL checks, and more.

-- **Telemetry Harvesting**.
+- **Telemetry Reporting**.
 Enables services to report logging and monitoring.
 In the future, it will also enable tracing and billing streams intended for both the service operator as well as for service consumers.

 - **Quota Management**.
 Enables services to allocate and free quota on a number of dimensions, Quotas are used as a relatively simple resource